Castlerigg Stone Circle - Keswick

 This shot shows the Castlerigg Stone Circle in the last of the evening sunlight, looking down towards St John's in the Vale and the start of the Helvellyn mountain range.

-Lily Pads at Rydal Water - Lake District
+Derwent Water Piers - Lake District

 from £45.00